Project 2: WebWinter 2025

 return "Incorrect username or password."

-This is more difficult than the previous two defenses.
+This is more difficult than the previous parts.
 You will need to write a script to produce a working exploit.
 You can use any language you like, but we recommend Python 3.

 Hint: If your script is taking a really long time to run, it may be worth designing an SQL injection that it will have an easier time finding.
-Consider looking at the W3 Schools SQL Operators page for some inspiration.
+Consider looking at the SQLite Operators Documentation or the W3 Schools SQL Operators page for some inspiration.

 (see What to submit below)